DeplanckeLab/dgrpool_web/README.md

 ## Contact

-For inquiries or support, please contact the DGRPool team at [dgrpool@example.com](mailto:dgrpool@gmail.com)
+For inquiries or support, please contact the DGRPool team at [dgrpool@gmail.com](mailto:dgrpool@gmail.com)

 ## License

-DGRPool is open-source software licensed under the [MIT License](https://opensource.org/licenses/MIT).
+See LICENSE file

 ---